dfki-ric/pytransform3d/doc/source/api.rst

 API Documentation
 =================

+This is the detailed documentation of all public classes and functions.
-You can search for specific modules, classes, or functions in the :ref:`genindex`.
+You can also search for specific modules, classes, or functions in the :ref:`genindex`.

+.. contents:: :local:
+    :depth: 1

 :mod:`pytransform3d.rotations`